Security at OriginChain.

 Every privileged action, append-only.

-Console actions and administrative API calls — bearer mint, rotate, revoke, schema register, manifest edit, PITR run, lease takeover — land in an append-only events table.
-Retention follows your tier; export to your SIEM at any time.
+Console actions and administrative API calls - bearer mint, rotate, revoke, schema register, schema edit, PITR run, failover - land in an append-only events table.
+Retention follows your configuration; export to your SIEM at any time.

 Recorded fields